Events & Resources

 Contact Us

-Eligible patients who receive prescriptions through Mangoceuticals’ telehealth providers will be able to access Zepbound and Wegovy.
-A $99 per month membership covers unlimited telehealth visits, health coaching, and medication management.
-The GLP-1 drugs cost an additional $499 per month with free home delivery—about half their list prices.
+Catch up quick: A Mangoceuticals press release on Thursday stated that eligible patients who receive prescriptions through Mangoceuticals’ telehealth providers will be able to access Zepbound and Wegovy at a reduced price of $499 per month with free home delivery—about half their list prices.

-Why it matters: Mangoceuticals has sold compounded GLP-1s, but is now partnering with two drugmakers that have strongly opposed compounding.
+Why it matters: Mangoceuticals has been selling compounded GLP-1s, which both Novo and Lilly strongly oppose.
 For context, numerous companies were selling compounded GLP-1s (aka copycat drugs) last year when Lilly’s and Novo’s brand-name medications were in short supply.
 Shortages ended earlier this year, but compounded drugs are still legal as long as they aren’t exact replicas of branded drugs.

 Lilly even took legal action against Mangoceuticals late last year.
-Lilly’s lawsuit alleges that Mangoceuticals improperly copied its GLP-1 drugs Zepbound and Mounjaro by selling an oral version (which it appears to have dropped).
-However, the company is apparently offering an oral version of Novo’s GLP-1.
+Lilly’s lawsuit alleged that Mangoceuticals improperly copied its GLP-1 drugs Zepbound and Mounjaro by selling an oral version (which it appears to have dropped due to Lilly obtaining a permanent injunction).
+However, Mangoceuticals is apparently offering an oral version of Novo’s GLP-1.
 For context, there is no FDA-approved oral form of tirzepatide, and the only oral form of semaglutide is sold by Novo under the brand name Rybelsus.

-Implications for sellers of compounded GLP-1s: After Novo and Lilly dropped their weight loss drug prices via a deal with the Trump administration, we predicted the shrinking price gap between FDA-approved GLP-1s and knockoffs would spur more partnerships between compounders and drugmakers.
-It’s already starting to happen.
-We assume that Mangoceuticals will soon drop its oral semaglutide product to stay in Novo’s good graces.
+Implications for sellers of compounded GLP-1s: After Novo and Lilly dropped their weight loss drug prices via a deal with the Trump administration, we predicted that the shrinking price gap between FDA-approved GLP-1s and knockoffs would spur more partnerships between compounders and drugmakers.
+Novo and Lilly likely see value in tie-ups with larger healthcare companies that can serve as strong distribution partners.

 This content is part of EMARKETER’s subscription Briefings, where we pair daily updates with data and analysis from forecasts and research reports.
 Our Briefings prepare you to start your day informed, to provide critical insights in an important meeting, and to understand the context of what’s happening in your industry.
 Not a subscriber?
 Click here to get a demo of our full platform and coverage.